TimBenedet/BrewCrafter/README.md

 The primary goal of BrewCrafter is to provide a user-friendly and feature-rich platform for:
 *   Storing and organizing BeerXML recipes in the cloud (Vercel Blob).
 *   Easily viewing detailed recipe information, including ingredients, mash steps, and target statistics.
-*   Creating new recipes from scratch using a comprehensive form that generates BeerXML and saves it to Vercel Blob.
+*   Creating new recipes from scratch using a comprehensive form that generates BeerXML (and optionally Markdown steps) and saves it to Vercel Blob.
-*   Editing existing recipes.
+*   Editing existing recipes, including their detailed brewing steps (via Markdown).
 *   Deleting recipes from Vercel Blob.
 *   Calculating essential brewing metrics (ABV, IBU, SG Correction) via client-side calculators.
 *   Designing simple, printable labels for your homebrewed beers, with options to pre-fill data from your recipes.